dfelinto/blender-manual/manual/grease_pencil/modifiers/deform/length.rst

    Defines the mode to use for the length calculation.

 Factor Start/End
-   length difference for each stroke.
+   Length difference for each stroke.

 Overshoot
    Sets the calculation precision for the extremes overshoot.